martinhoaragao/ProgrammerProfiler/README.md

 # ProgrammerProfiler
-Automatic Programmer Profiling for Java Language
+Automatic Programmer Profiling Tool for Java Language

+Developed as part of a Master's Dissertation in Software Engineering at Minho University